agurwicz/cmg-macos/README.md

 ### Use

 > [!IMPORTANT]
-> Some variables need to be defined in the scripts before running.
+> Before running, the variables located in the [cmgvariables](src/cmgvariables.sh) file need to be defined.
->
-> These variables and corresponding explanations are listed in the beginning of each file.

 The [cmgrun](src/cmgrun.sh) script runs a simulation in the container and exits, automatically deleting the container.
 The syntax is